 For a dog lover, this percentage is quite low, and we would like to see this number on the rise.
 Around 10% of puppies coming into the world are lucky enough to find a house and family they live with forever.

-In the US, 70 Million Animals Are Homeless (Bark Rescue)
+In the US, 70 Million Animals (Dogs and Cats) Are Homeless (PETA)

-According to pet adoption statistics discussed on BarkRescueCA, there are over 70 million pets (dog or cat) currently living as strays across the United States.
+According to PETA, there are over 70 million pets (dog or cat) currently living as strays across the United States.

 To put that into perspective, that is almost the same number of stray animals as there are owned dogs.

-Out of the 7.6 million animals being surrendered to animal shelters yearly, 3.9 million are dogs, while 3.4 million are cats.
-This is an alarming number, and precautions must be taken to prevent pet abandonment.
+Out of the 7.6 million animals being surrendered to animal shelters in 2011, 3.9 million were dogs, while 3.4 million were cats.
+This was an alarming number and required immediate precautions to prevent pet abandonment.

 Surrendered Animal Statistics